Download Open Document format

 Against this backdrop, Sun initiated a standardization activity in late 2002 within the OASIS standards organization to develop an extensible, XML-based, portable office file format.
 Key goals were to ensure the format was both platform and application agnostic, and to ensure there were no intellectual property barriers to implementation by anyone in any type of software, proprietary or open source.
 This effort produced the OpenDocument Format (ODF), an open and independent format that enables both competition among office suite providers, and permits innovation and extension above this standardized base.
 ODF v.
 1.0 was ratified as an OASIS standard in May 2005, and subsequently approved as an ISO/IEC standard in May 2006.

 The most obvious benefit of an XML-based, fully open and unencumbered office suite format is the creation of a level playing field for office suite providers, allowing choice, competition and innovation.
-But a second, potentially more important benefit, is that it permits these structured office documents to be intergrated into an enterprise Service Oriented Architecture.
+But a second, potentially more important benefit, is that it permits these structured office documents to be integrated into an enterprise Service Oriented Architecture.
 This allows web-mediated and automated access to the myriad of information stored in these formats.

 II.
 Sun's Proposed Solution